-Mr. SBC and I were able to partake in this experience for dinner during our Panama Canal cruise.
+Mr. SBC and I were able to partake in the Ultimate Balcony Dining experience for dinner during our Panama Canal cruise with Princess Cruises.
 We thoroughly enjoyed both the meal and the personal service (two dedicated wait staff, just for us!) on the comfort of our own balcony.

 What is Princess’ Ultimate Balcony Dining?

 Ultimate Balcony Dining on Princess Cruises is a luxury room service experience enjoyed on your balcony.
 Breakfast and dinner are offered with elevated cuisine and dedicated service.

 Princess’ Balcony Breakfast includes Champagne, fresh fruit and pastries, smoked salmon, and quiche.